This Day In Music: December 19

 December 19, 1992 ~ Jazz, R&B, hard bop saxophonist Curtis Peagler passed away in Los Angeles, California, USA ~ Influenced by Charlie Parker, Eddie Cleanhead Vinson, Louis Jordan.
 Recorded a handful of albums as a leader, most notably I'll Be Around released in 1986.
 Perhaps best known for his association with the Modern Jazz Disciples, appearing on the albums Modern Jazz Disciples and Right Down Front.
 Other notable collaborations include Count Basie, Teresa Brewer, Big Joe Turner, Jimmy Smith, Wynonie Harris, Ella Fitzgerald, and Ray Charles ~ Peagler was born in 1929

 December 19, 1983 ~ Indie rock, post-hardcore, progressive rock guitarist, keyboardist, singer Casey Crescenzo born ~ Member of the Receiving End Of Sirens from 2004 through 2006.
 Member of the Dear Hunter since 2005.
-Has also worked with Falling Up, the Brobecks, the River Empires, Forgive Durden, the Woods Brothers, the Jon Hill Project, and others
+Has also worked with Falling Up, the Brobecks, the River Empires, Forgive Durden, the Woods Brothers, and the Jon Hill Project

 December 19, 1979 ~ Guitarist, bassist, singer, songwriter Kevin Devine born in Staten Island, New York, USA ~ Influenced by Neutral Milk Hotel, Elliott Smith, Pavement, Nirvana, Bob Dylan.
 Debuted in 2002 with the Circle Gets The Square album